cydanix/voice-agent/README.md

 - Ensure WebSocket server is running (`voice-agent-ws`)
 - Verify `BIND_ADDR` matches the URL in the client
 - Check firewall settings

+### Twilio Integration Issues

+**Twilio webhook fails:**
+- Ensure your server is accessible via HTTPS (use ngrok for local development)
+- Verify the webhook URL is set to `/call` (e.g., `https://your-server.com/call`)
+- Check Twilio console logs for detailed error messages

+**No audio or garbled audio:**
+- Verify environment variables are set correctly (`GRADIUM_API_KEY`, `OPENAI_API_KEY`)
+- Check server logs for audio conversion errors
+- Ensure the WebSocket connection is established (look for "Twilio stream started" in logs)

+**Call drops immediately:**
+- Check that the TwiML response is valid (look for "Responding with TwiML" in logs)
+- Verify your Twilio account has sufficient balance
+- Check for errors in the Twilio console debugger

+**High latency or delayed responses:**
+- Consider using a server closer to your users
+- Check LLM response times in logs (look for "time_to_first_chunk_ms")
+- Ensure STT/TTS endpoints are responsive

 ## License